martinctc/gpxtoolbox/README.md

 - `read_gpx_track()`: Reads a GPX file and extracts track points.
 - `calculate_distance()`: Calculates distances between consecutive track points.
 - `calculate_elevation_stats()`: Computes elevation gain/loss and cumulative metrics.
-- `calculate_route_stats()`: Summarizes route statistics such as total distance, elevation gain, and average speed.
+- `calculate_route_stats()`: Summarises route statistics such as total distance, elevation gain, and average speed.
-- `plot_route()`: Creates visualizations of the route, including an elevation profile and a route map.
+- `plot_route()`: Creates visualisations of the route, including an elevation profile and a route map.
 - `analyse_gpx()`: A high-level function to process a GPX file and return statistics, plots, or processed data.

 ## Dependencies